remichartier/003_LinuxIssuesAndTricks/20240201_2147_SetupDLinkDCS-934LCamerasAndDetectionEmailSettings.md

 https://mydlink.com/
 https://www.mydlink.com/device/unsupport_os_browser
 ```
+- Edge will show an icon on the top right corner, representing Internet Explorer Logo, to switch to "Reload tab in Internet Explorer Mode".
 - To this effect, via Microsoft Edge browser, use the DCS-934L IP address as URL to open the camera html settings webpage.

 ## Gmail configuration for motion detection email notifications